kenandutan/Codecademy-ML-AI-Engineer-Foundations-Final-Portfolio/README.md

 The data I am using is: the "Student Stress Factors: A Comprehensive Analysis" dataset from Kaggle.

+Age group: 15 to 24
+City: Dharan, Nepal
+1) Anxiety : range from 0 to 21, Measure : GAD-7
+2) Self-esteem : range 0 to 30, Measure: Rosenberg Self Esteem Scale
+3) Mental Health History : 0 if no mental health history, 1 if mental health history
+4) Depression : range 0 to 27, Measure: Patient Health Questionnaire (PHQ-9)
+5) Other features mostly range from 0 to 5 considering 0,1 to be low, 2,3 to be mid, and 4,5 to be high.

 Sources:
 PHQ-9 Score to rate Depression https://creyos.com/resources/articles/measure-depressive-symptoms-with-the-phq-9